Browse double-hung windows pictures for inspiration and ideas on your next replacement, new construction or remodel project.

 Additional Double Hung Windows Pictures

 Balance springs counterbalance the sliding sash to hold it in place at the desired spot.
-Compression weather-stripping seals off drafts and acts as a counterweight and some varieties allow the sashes to be removed for easy painting or repair.
+Specifically, compression weather-stripping seals off drafts and acts as a counterweight and some varieties allow the sashes to be removed for easy painting or repair.

 Related Topics